 Construction of the line is due to start in 2017 and be completed by 2025.
 The first train services will run between London and Birmingham from 2026.

 HS2 will have major consequences for property owners and occupiers.
 Land may be permanently blighted by its proximity to HS2 and many properties may be disadvantaged by the HS2 construction works and the resultant noise pollution.
+If you would like to check whether you will be affected by HS2, the government has provided an interactive map of the prospective train route.

 The Express Purchase Scheme